 Presently I am a member of the Metal Arts Guild of Nova Scotia and the NSDCC (Nova Scotia Designer Crafts Council).

-In 2007 I moved to the village of Bear River, Nova Scotia with my life partner, Flora Doehler, a painter.
-Together we create art in our Green Willow Studio.
-We are founding members of the Bear River Artworks Gallery and the Bear River Artists’ studio tour.
+In 2007 I moved to the village of Bear River, Nova Scotia.
+I create my pieces in my home studio.
+I am a founding member of the Bear River Artworks Gallery and the Bear River Artists’ studio tour.